microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ## Set DNS name

-When we created our AKS cluster, we automatically created a public IP too.
-Now we need to create a DNS name for the public IP.
-The resouce of the IP is not in our default resource group `recordingbottutorial`, because the creation of our AKS cluster created a Resource group with the managed resources.
-If you already know the resource group name of the managed resources, you can coninue with [getting the public IP resource name](#get-the-public-ip-resource-name).
+When we created our AKS cluster, a public IP was automatically created for us.
+To use this IP address, we want to create a DNS entry so we can reference it by name.
+Since the IP address was automatically created for us, it resides in the automatically created resource group of managed resources.
+If we didn't note down the name of this resource group in the [Create Azure Kubernetes Cluster](#create-azure-kubernetes-cluster) step, follow the next step to find out the name.
+Otherwise we can skip ahead to [getting the public IP resource name](#get-the-public-ip-resource-name).

 ### Get the managed resources resource group name